RodZill4/material-maker/material_maker/doc/node_3d_texture_translate.rst

 Parameters
 ..........

-The **Translate** node has a X, Y and Z parameters that define the translation around each axis.
+The **Translate** node has a X, Y and Z parameters that define the translation on each axis.

 Example images
 ..............